The Hidden Alliance of Innovation

 Investments

-Of the 10 companies that hired the most executives in the last 10 years, 6 of them received more than 4.57 billion dollars (well above the average for the others).
+Of the 10 companies that have hired the most executives in the last 10 years, 6 of them received more than $4.57 billion (well above the average of the others).

-They have a level of network intermediation (betweenness) 3 times higher than the others, occupying strategic positions to attract high-level executives and, thus, obtain more financing.
+They have a level of network betweenness three times greater than the others, occupying strategic positions to attract high-level executives and thus obtain more funding.

 04